Exercise 17: More Files

 It should work with any file.
 Try a bunch more and see what happens.
 Just be careful you do not blast an important file.

-Did you see that trick I did with echo to make a file, and cat to show the file?
+Did you see the trick I did with echo to make a file, and cat to show the file?
 You can learn how to do that in Appendix A.